 ART.
 24 TO BE COVERED TRACK AND SECURITY

 The riders have to follow the official track of the race.
 They are expected to know the track of the race as such.
 The rider who did not follow the complete official track, will not be competing for any awarded prices.
 He will be excluded from the race, except when in his case a force fault is accepted by the officials.
 On dangerous points, persons with yellow flags will be posted.
-The participants need to take extra caution on these points.
+In addition, we also use BOPLAN’s safety equipment. (barriers, bumpers and totems) The participants need to take extra caution on these points.